shervinea/cheatsheet-translation/tr/refresher-linear-algebra.md

 **9. Remark: for all matrices A∈Rn×n, we have A×I=I×A=A.**

-&#10230; Uyarı: Her A∈Rn×n matrisi için A×I=I×A=A eşitliği sağlanır.
+&#10230; Dipnot: Her A∈Rn×n matrisi için A×I=I×A=A eşitliği sağlanır.

 <br>